256dpi/lungo/README.md

 applying changes.
 After the new catalog has been written to disk, the transaction is considered successful and the catalog replaced.
 Read-only transactions are allowed to run in parallel as they only serve as snapshots.
-But write transactions are run sequential.
+But write transactions are run sequentially.
 We assume write transactions to be fast and therefore try to prevent abortions due to conflicts (pessimistic concurrency control).
 The chosen approach might be changed in the future.